matthiasblomme/Ace_test_cases/README.md

 Supplied an invalid json schema (with https for the schema definition) since I ran into that paticular issue.

 ### Sharepoint File Upload
+SharepointFileUpload & SharePointLibrary

-Uploading a file to sharepoint including authentication via an app
+Uploading a file to sharepoint including authentication via an azure ad app

 ### Single and Double Quotes
 An esql test to remove single and/or double quotes